diegosano/diegosano/README.md

 ### Hi there 👋
 My name is Diego and I work as a junior PHP developer.
-I'm studying to be a full stack Javascript developer.
+I'm studying to be a front-end Javascript developer.

-- 🌱 I’m currently learning ReactJS  | Typescript | Open Source
+- 🌱 I’m currently learning React  | Next.js | Typescript
 - 🤔 I’m looking for help with career advices
 - 📫 How to reach me [linkedin](https://www.linkedin.com/in/diego-sano/) | [email](mailto:diegocsano@outlook.com)
 - ⚡ Fun fact: I like to cook 👨‍🍳 and learn new things 🤓